flash62au/WiTcontroller/README.md

         * Enter the following into the 'Additional Board Manager URLs' field:  https://dl.espressif.com/dl/package_esp32_index.json
     * Then Use the *Boards Manager* in the *Arduino IDE* to install the esp32 board support
         * *Tools* > *Board* > *Boards Manager*
         * Search for "esp32" by Expressive Systems.
-Install version 2.0.11 or later.
-(Later versions work, but go back to this 2.0.11 if you have problems.)
-Version 3.2.0 is recommended, and required if you need to use 2.4gHz WiFi channels greater than 10.
-See notes below.
+Install version 3.2.0 or later.
+Version 3.3.0 is recommended.
+(Later versions work, but go back to this 3.2.0 if you have problems.)
+(Eralier versions work, but 3.2.0 or later is required if you want to use 2.4gHz WiFi channels greater than 10.
+See notes below. )

 3. Download or clone *this* repository. <br/> (Note: if you 'clone' initially, it is easier to receive updates to the code by doing a 'fetch' subsequently.
 See Notes below.)
     * Option - Clone - **First Time**  ***Recommended***